-The Schedule of Modernization Costs for completed Projects, the Financial Data Schedule required by HUD and the Schedule of Expenditures of Federal Awards as listed in the table of contents as other supplementary information are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion, based on our audit and the reports of the other auditors, the Schedule of Modernization Costs for Completed Projects, the Financial Data Schedule required by HUD and the Schedule of Expenditures of Federal Awards as listed in the table of contents as other supplementary information are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The Schedule of Modernization Costs for Completed Projects, the Financial Data Schedule required by HUD and the Schedule of Expenditures of Federal Awards as listed in the table of contents as other supplementary information are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Modernization Costs for Completed Projects, the Financial Data Schedule required by HUD and the Schedule of Expenditures of Federal Awards as listed in the table of contents as other supplementary information are fairly stated, in all material respects, in relation to the basic financial statements as a whole.